quaderno/quaderno.js/README.md

 #Quaderno.js

-A general purpose library to create Stripe subscriptions, calculate taxes on the fly, and send beautiful invoices.
+A library to create Stripe subscriptions, calculate taxes on the fly, and send beautiful invoices.

 ##Installing the Quaderno.js library

-This tutorial helps you to integrate Quaderno.js in your app in order to create subscriptions with taxes (if needed).
+This tutorial helps you to integrate quaderno.js in your app in order to create subscriptions with taxes (if needed).

-At a high level, here's what you'll accomplish in this tutorial:
+Here's what you'll accomplish in this tutorial:

 1. Set the form and collect credit card information with Stripe.js
 2. Convert those details to what Stripe call a single-use token
 3. Create the Stripe subscription via Quaderno and send the data to your server

-###Step 1: Setting the form basics and collecting credit card information
+###Step 1: Setting up the form and collecting credit card information

-First, include Stripe.js and Quaderno.js in the page:
+First, include stripe.js and quaderno.js in the page:

 ```
 <script src="https://js.stripe.com/v2/"></script>